intel/e2eAIOK/e2eAIOK/ModelAdapter/readme.md

 With the development of technology, more and more advanced models have been released.
 For example, GPT-3 model has 175B parameters, and is trained on 500B dataset.
 These models, while achieving SOTA results, are only available for head players.
 There are several challenges in applying these huge and complex models.
 For example, expensive training cost, huge efforts of data labeling, and high hardware resource requirement for deployment.

 ### Solution with Model Adaptor of Intel® End-to-End AI Optimization Kit
 Some technologies have been proposed to tackle these challenges.
-For example, pre-training & fine-tuning mechanism can greatly reduce the training cost; knowledge distillation can significantly reduce the hardware resource requirement; besides, domain adaptation can train target model with few-label or even label-free.
+For example, pre-training & fine-tuning[1] mechanism can greatly reduce the training cost; knowledge distillation[2] can significantly reduce the hardware resource requirement; besides, domain adaptation[3] can train target model with few-label or even label-free.
 Many related toolkits have been developed, but they mostly only focus on one of these technologies.
 We propose a Model Adaptor toolkit, which combines all these technologies with a unified Application Programming Interface (API).

 AIOK Model Adaptor toolkit is a convenient framework can be used to reduce training and inference time,  or data labeling cost by efficiently utilizing public advanced models and datasets from many domains.
 Its objectives are:(1)Transfer knowledge from pretrained model with the same/different network structure, which greatly speedups training without accuracy regression.
 (2)Transfer knowledge from source domain data without target label.